msrch/extractorjs/README.md

 There are two main way how to **Extractor.js**:

-### 1. Pass a text string and receive an object with results
+### 1. Pass a text string → receive an object with results

 ```javascript
 var results = Extractor('Lorem #ipsum text...');